 If you’re experiencing hair thinning, you’re not alone.
 Hair loss and thinning is fairly common, especially as you age.

 In the United States, 50 million men experience hair loss from androgenetic alopecia, or male pattern baldness.
-This can result in your hairline receding, or the development of a bald spot at the top of your head.
+This may involve your hairline receding or the development of a bald spot at the top of your head.

-You may also experience hair loss from certain health conditions such as extreme weight loss, illness, or stress.
+While hair loss may be hereditary, you may also experience hair loss from certain health conditions, such as telogen effluvium, alopecia areata, or trichotillomania.
+Extreme weight loss, illness, or stress can also play a role.

 If you’re looking for ways to manage thinning hair and even boost hair thickness, there are a number of different techniques you can try.
-From unique styling suggestions to over-the-counter medications, here are 10 strategies you can use to thicken your hair.
+From unique styling suggestions to over-the-counter (OTC) medications, here are 14 strategies you can use to thicken your hair.

 Treat your thinning hair with care when you wash it.
 Even if you shower daily, you don’t necessarily need to wash your hair every day.

-When you do wash it, make sure to use a shampoo that’s gentle on your scalp and doesn’t dry out your hair.
+When you do wash it, use a shampoo that’s gentle on your scalp and doesn’t dry out your hair.

 You should always condition your hair after washing it as well.
 Conditioner provides a protective barrier on your hair that keeps it from breaking or splitting.

-While washing your hair in and of itself doesn’t cause hair loss, how you clean and care for your hair may help strengthen and protect it.
+While washing your hair doesn’t cause hair loss, how you clean and care for your hair may help strengthen and protect it.

 Follow these tips for gentle styling: